hasura/ndc-bigquery/readme.md

 4. Run the tests using `just dev`
 5. Review the results using `cargo insta review`

-*warning* - SQL translation tests should aim to only contain one field or aggregate per request.
-This is because we parse the fields into a HashMap and cannot rely on the ordering, meaning the snapshots constantly change.

 ## Testing metrics

 We have a Prometheus / Grafana set up in Docker.
 Run `just start-metrics` to